NEstelami/ZAPD/docs/zapd_extraction_xml_reference.md

 The following is a list of the resources/tags supported by ZAPD, and the attributes needed by each one.

 For most resources inside a `<File>` tag **you should also set an `Offset` attribute**.
 This is the offset (within the file) of the resource you are exporting.
+The `Offset` attribute is expected to be in hexadecimal, for example `Offset="0x41F0"`.

-It's worth noting that every tag expects a `Name="gNameOfTheVariable"`.
-This is will be the name of the extracted variable.
-Every variable must be prefixed with `g` and the suffix should represent the type of the variable.
+It's worth noting that every tag expects a `Name="gNameOfTheAsset"`.
+This is will be the name of the extracted variable in the output C code.
+Every asset must be prefixed with `g` and the suffix should represent the type of the variable.

 -------------------------

 ### File

 - Example of this tag:

 ```xml
 <File Name="object_gi_fire" Segment="6">